Kaeseekuchen/EXILED-.nick-Plugin/README.md

 ## Installation

 1. Download the latest release of `NickPlugin.dll`.
-2. Place the `.dll` file into the `.config/EXILED/plugins` folder of your SCP: SL server.
+2. Place the `.dll` file into the `.config/EXILED/Plugins` folder of your SCP: SL server.
 3. Restart the server.

 ## Commands

+- `.nick clist` - Show a list of all available commands.
 - `.nick <name>` - Change your nickname.
 - `.nick reset` - Reset your nickname to your original or last saved nickname.
 - `.nick {playerid} <name/reset/exclude/include>` - Manage another player’s nickname.